Yilanium/GraftJ/README.md

 # GraftJ
-A program for grafting antibody donor CDR loops onto acceptor sequences
+A program for grafting antibody donor CDR loops onto acceptor sequences.
+Designed by Yilan Yu and programmed by Jordan Jantschulev.

 Inputs: